 Size: 138-179 cm; tail length 14-21cm; shoulder height 50-120 cm.

 Lifespan: Maximum recorded lifespan in captivity is 26 years; 16 in the wild.

 Origin & Distribution: Sika are native to SE China, including Taiwan, Korea and Japan.
-It was introduced to Powerscourt Park, Co Wicklow, Ireland, in 1860, and to London Zoo.
+They were introduced to Powerscourt Park, Co Wicklow, Ireland, in 1860, and to London Zoo.
 Sika then spread to many other parks and escaped or were deliberately released; in some cases they were deliberately released into surrounding woodlands to be hunted on horseback.
 This resulted in feral populations S England (especially Dorset and the New Forest), in the Forest of Bowland and S Cumbria, and, especially, in Scotland.
-It is still spreading.
-Its preference for conifer plantations, especially the thick young stages, has been a big advantage to it.
-It can reach densities up to 45/km2 in prime habitat.
+They are still spreading.
+Their preference for conifer plantations, especially the thick young stages, has been a big advantage to them.
+They can reach densities up to 45/km2 in prime habitat.

 Diet: Sika feed on browse, both from coniferous and deciduous species, but especially on grasses and heather in summer.
 Browse is more important in winter.

 General Ecology: Sika typically live in small herds of 6-7 animals, at least in more open habitats, but in dense cover may only live in small groups of 1-3 only.
 Numbers aggregate for the rut in October.
 Sika bucks produce a peculiar whistling sound, very unlike the deep roar of a red deer stag, or even the grunting of a fallow buck.
 Sika bucks may be territorial, marking the trunks of prominently positioned trees by scoring them with their antlers and thrashing the ground vegetation.
 However, in other circumstances they gather a harem of hinds and defend them.